Tax Management India. Com

 X X X X Extracts X X X X

-.....
-84: "Section 159 of the I.T.
+..... made at page 84: "Section 159 of the I.T.
 Act, 1961, provides for continuance of proceedings, inter alia, for imposing penalty against the legal representatives.
 But this section has not been made applicable to proceedings under the W.T.
 Act."
 19. I have held that penalty proceedings could be validly initiated against the legal heirs for default of the deceased.
 The merits of the case will now be discussed.
 20. The income finally assessed as per assessment order dated 28-1-1984 was Rs.1,82,925.
 The original return as the basis for concealment, it will be seen that since the return was filed on 31-10-1974, the law applicable during the period 1-4-1964 to 31-3-1976 will be applicable in respect of the penalties under section 273(1)(iii).
 According to Explanation I to sub-section (1) existing during that period, where the total income returned was less than 80% of the total income assessed, the assessee should, unless he proves that failure to return the correct income did not arise from any fraud or any gross or wilful neglect on his part, be deemed to have been guilty of concealment or furnishing inaccurate particulars.
-The degree of proof necessary in this Explanation was that required i .....
+The degree of proof necessary in this Explanation was that .....

 X X X X Extracts X X X X